cjfraley/wargame/HowToPlayMVP.md

 <!-- XXX Do I want to use the ocean aisles? -->

 1. Fill the shop sheet with cards face up.
 Roll a die per card to determine their prices.
 1. Fill ruins sheet with face down cards.
+There should be 2 cards for each ruin.
 1. Go around the circle, with each player placing their quadrant panel in their chosen orientation.
 2. If necessary, split the extra quadrant panels between the players and place them on the board in the same order.